keboola/component-email-content/README.md

 Note that for GMAIL you will need to use [App Password](https://support.google.com/accounts/answer/185833?hl=en)

 Or alternatively (not recommended) enable access for the ["less secure" apps](https://support.google.com/accounts/answer/6010255?hl=en).

+Note that the app fetches emails from the root `INBOX` folder.
+If you use labels and filters in Gmail for instance, that move the messages to a different folder, please set the `imap_folder` configuration parameter.

 # KBC Features